marcobesier/rareskills-blog/circom-tutorial/circom-tutorial.md

 circom multiply.circom --r1cs --sym
 ```

-The `--r1cs` flag tells circom to generate an R1CS file and the `--sym` flag means "save the variable names."
+The `--r1cs` flag tells Circom to generate an R1CS file and the `--sym` flag means "save the variable names."
 That will become clear shortly.

 Two new files are created: